microsoft/fast/packages/fast-components-class-name-contracts-base/README.md

-# Components class name contracts base
+# FAST Components class name contracts base

 This package provides the TypeScript typings for all FAST components class-name contracts.
 These contracts enable strict typing of JSS stylesheets and each component's expectation of which class-names will be made available (and under which keys those class-names reside) to the component at runtime.